-Peshmerga fighters leave Kobani
+Peshmerga fighters leave Kobani to return later

 Suruc, Turkey — The 10 peshmerga fighters from Iraq who entered the embattled northern Syrian town of Kobani one day earlier returned to Turkey Friday to prepare for their forces’ full deployment, a Kurdish official in Kobani said.